Leeyah-123/multi-step-form-main/README.md

 ### What I learned

-I finally saw some use cases for the :has and :is pseudo classes and made made good use of it in cases such as:
+I finally saw some use cases for the :has and :is pseudo classes and made good use of it in cases such as:

 ```css
 .personal-info-form > label > input:is(:active, :focus, :focus-visible) {